 It’s a story told as a vlog - which means the "creators" of the film, Luke and Beanie, interact with the audience in unpredictable and often hilarious ways.
 As the characters are faced with life-threatening circumstances, the audience gets a glimpse into their hearts and minds through the filming and editing of the vlog.

 Hover to play examples of the look and feel we're envisioning.

 The locations at the beginning of the story are all over the world, but they have something in common - you wish you were there.
 From rainforests to music festivals, Luke and Beanie seem to travel somewhere new and exciting with each flight.

 Luke and Beanie become marooned in the interior of British Columbia, a rugged landscape marked by snow-capped mountains, dense forests, and fast flowing, deep cold rivers.
 There's a feeling of isolation, but also freedom for the pair to explore and document their revelations in the remote wilderness.

-We used Midjourney AI to create concept art for what we think the world could look like.
+We used Midjourney and Runway AI to create concept art for what we think the world could look like.

 With How to Survive, our goal is to create a big-hearted, cinematic adventure comedy set in the Canadian wilderness, and do it in a unique and exciting way.
 It’s our modern spin on the classic lost-in-the-woods stories we grew up with, and it explores themes and sentiments that resonate today.